Table of contents

 What you need to know about median house prices

-We’ve written a detailed article explaining why not to trust median property prices here.
+I’ve written a detailed article explaining why not to trust median property prices here.

-Yet they should never be considered to be the Holy Grail of property data, because of the tendency for median prices to jump around from quarter to quarter.
+Yet they should never be considered the Holy Grail of property data, because median prices tend to jump around from quarter to quarter, reflecting properties recently sold rather than what a particular property is worth.

 As you can see, if a suburb has housing of variable quality, the median house price is not very useful because some properties are simply more valuable than others.